About

-Every morning, I used to get out of bed and think, “How can I improve the results on the 9th page of Google?”
-So I built an organic, unpromoted website that Googlebot would duly downrank, and populated it with completely original, ad-free articles that Google wouldn’t know what to make of.
+Every morning, I used to get out of bed and think, “How can I improve the results on the last page of Google?”
+So I started an organic, unpromoted, noncommercial website that Google would never take seriously, and populated it with completely original, ad-free articles that Googlebot wouldn’t know what to make of.

-Aside from demonstrating the catch-22 that large search engines pose to small publishers, this site also provides occasional writing practice to a frustrated scientist who developed a habit of seeing beauty and curiosity in the ordinary and the overlooked, and sharing it with virtually no one.
+Aside from demonstrating the catch-22 that ranking algorithms pose to new, unaffiliated writers, this site also provides occasional writing practice to a frustrated scientist who developed a habit of seeing beauty and curiosity in the ordinary and the overlooked, and sharing it with virtually no one.

-So yes, dear reader, your arrival here was as improbable as the maple seed that managed to become a tree, or the gametes that met to form a living person; it is almost as if these articles were written especially for you!
+So yes, dear reader, your arrival here was as improbable as the acorn that managed to become a mighty oak, or the gametes that met to form a living person; it is almost as if these articles were written especially for you!

-So do enjoy your visit, and if there’s anything we can do to make your stay more comfortable, just ring up the manager at the address below.
+So do enjoy your visit, and if there’s anything we can do to make your brief stay more comfortable, just ring up the manager at the address found below.

 “There’s a lot of potential in being undiscovered.”